darrenjw/blog/spark-intro/DraftPost.md

 spark-shell --driver-memory 25g --master local[4] < spark-script.scala | tee script-out.txt
 ```

 There are much better ways to develop and submit batch jobs to Spark clusters, but I won't discuss those in this post.
-Note that while Spark is running, diagnostic information about the "cluster" can be obtained by pointing a web browser port 4040 on the master, which here is just http://localhost:4040/ - this is extremely useful for debugging purposes.
+Note that while Spark is running, diagnostic information about the "cluster" can be obtained by pointing a web browser at port 4040 on the master, which here is just http://localhost:4040/ - this is extremely useful for debugging purposes.

 ## First Spark shell commands